Learning Agile Swimming: An End-to-End Approach without CPGs: Methodology

-Unlike mainstream works \XP{on robotic fish} \cite{zhang2020path,zhang2022simulation,yan2020efficient}, we particularly incorporate joint-related information $\mathbf{J}$ and $\dot{\mathbf{J}}$ into our state $\mathbf{s}_t$.
-This choice arises from two key motivations: first, the \XP{deformation capability of robotic fish} implies that even at consistent linear and angular velocities, different shapes can produce varying lift and drag forces, thereby affecting its entire coupled dynamics.
-Including $\mathbf{J}$ and $\dot{\mathbf{J}}$ thus captures the shape representation of the fish, expanding the state space to maintain the Markov property.
-Second, due to fluid resistance and restrictions in actuator response, $\mathbf{J}$ may not immediately achieve the desired joint position $\mathbf{J}^\text{des}$.
-Incorporating $\mathbf{J}$ and $\dot{\mathbf{J}}$ in the state enables adaptive policy adjustments to account for actuation delays.
+Unlike mainstream works on robotic fish \cite{zhang2022simulation,yan2020efficient}, we particularly incorporate joint-related information $\mathbf{J}$ and $\dot{\mathbf{J}}$ into our state $\mathbf{s}_t$.
+This choice arises from two key motivations: First, the deformation capability of robotic fish implies that even at consistent linear and angular velocities, different shapes can produce varying lift and drag forces, thereby affecting its entire coupled dynamics.
+Second, due to fluid resistance and restrictions in actuator response, $\mathbf{J}$ may not immediately achieve the desired joints position $\mathbf{J}^\text{des}$.
+Therefore, including $\mathbf{J}$ and $\dot{\mathbf{J}}$ in the state not only captures the shape representation of the robotic fish, expanding the state space to maintain the Markov property, but also enables adaptive policy adjustments to achieve joint closed-loop at the controller level.